How to register as or find a locum...

 - as self-employed 'career locums', effectively sole practitioners working on their own Professional Indemnity and Client Protection Fund contributions.
 Own practising certificate required and minimum three years post-qualification experience.
 This will be a necessary option where the employer is an organisation whose Professional Indemnity cover does not cover the solicitor.

-For information on setting up as a sole practitioner, please contact the Registrar team.
+For information on setting up as a sole practitioner, please contact the Member Registration team.